Hemanth95/Hemanth95/README.md

 ### Hi there 👋
+I am Hemanth, a robotics enthusiast with a degree and multiple years of experience in building IOT and robotics projects.
+My major intrests lies in working with navigation stack of the robots.
+I have worked on projects with indoor robots using ros2 and nav2.
+I am currently working on self driving cars and trying to build a flexible behaviour planner using reinforcement learning.

 <!--
 **Hemanth95/Hemanth95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.